What is the relationship between science and culture?

 What do the stars mean to you?
 For most of us, the night sky provides a sense of beauty and tranquility.
 For early Polynesians, it was a connection to the gods and a critical tool for navigation.
 And for scientists and astronomers, it is a land of opportunity and discovery.

 Hawaii’s landscape of volcanic peaks, and its isolated position in the Pacific Ocean, make it an ideal location for stargazing.
 That’s why astronomers have set up the world’s largest observatory in the middle of the Big Island.
 But native Hawaiians have been watching the stars for centuries as an integral part of their livelihoods.
 A visit to these islands offers an extraordinary chance to witness two very different relationships between people and the sky - one cultural and one scientific.
 How do the two compare?
 And what can we learn from each?

 In Honolulu, we’ll get an introduction to the history of the islands at the Bishop museum, and learn traditional Polynesian navigating techniques using the stars as our compass.
 We’ll take a hike as we hear the Hawaiian legends that explain the features of the land.
 We’ll explore the capital city of Hawaii, Honolulu, taste some incredible fusion food, and stroll along Waikiki beach at sunset.

 Hilo, Big Island Hawaii

-Finally, head up the volcanoes for clear views of the sky and stargazing atop Mauna Loa or Mauna Kea.
-Here, get a deeper understanding of why this island in particular is so significant to Hawaiians and scientists around the globe.
+Finally, we’ll head up the volcanoes for clear views of the sky and stargazing on the slopes of Mauna Loa or Mauna Kea.
+Here, we’ll get a deeper understanding of why this island in particular is so significant to Hawaiians and scientists around the globe.